lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

       "exit-survey"
    ]

-Close, save changes, and preview it again.
+Close the editor, click "Save changes", and preview it again.
 After proceeding through video configuration and video consent, you should see your new and improved instructions.

 .. _browser-console:

 Using the Javascript console in your browser to learn more about any problems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One of the most powerful tools you have available to troubleshoot any problems as you set up your study is called the "web console" or "Javascript console" in your web browser.
+This is part of the browser's larger set of "Developer tools".

 Click to preview your study, and from that browser window/tab, let's get your web console open so we can see what's going on.